rtgodwin/rtgodwin.github.io/_docs/session3.md

 It has been a long night.
 2 AM.
 You returned Floon.
 Volo has offered you the deed to Trollskull Manor.
 He explains that it is a good property with much potential.
 He intended on using it as research for a book, but alas he finds himself illiquid and must offer you this property in lieu.

-Haunting: About a month ago, the owners of the Trollskull Manor taproom _disappeared_.
-Neighbours have complained to the city watch of haunting (who have draggged their heels, given the increasing gang violence).
+Haunting: Awhile ago, the owners of the Trollskull Manor taproom _disappeared_.
+More recently, neighbours have complained to the city watch of haunting (who have draggged their heels, given the increasing gang violence).
 Volo has yet to make it past the entrance.

 Purchase: Those who wish to be on the deed must accompany me to the Castle Ward, for the signing to be witnessed by a Magistrate.
 Magistrate Kylynne Silmerhelve.
+Sign the deed with the pen and inkwell.

 # Trollskull Manor outisde

 - 45 min walk from Yawing Portal.
-- The neighbourhood is quiet respectable and vibrant.
+- The neighbourhood is quiet, respectable, and even vibrant.
 There are several other businesses and establishments in the Alley.
 - Four stories tall and boasting balconies, a turret, and five chimneys, the abandoned building is one of the grandest in Trollskull Alley.

 ## Secrets
 - The house is haunted by two beings: Lif who is a harmless spectre, and his wife Falenas who is a deadly Banshee.
-- Falenas killed Lif.
+- Falenas and Lif were killed by the assassin that Falenas hired.

 # Trollskull Manor inside